Teaching and Living A Radically Inclusive Gospel

 Offers students an opportunity to explore theological studies and vocational goals

-Provides specialized leadership training in the theological, historical, ethical, pastoral, and practical dimensions of sexuality, sexual orientation, and gender identity
+A graduate certificate program focusing on the knowledge and skills needed to apply theological, historical, ethical, pastoral, and practical dimensions of sexuality, sexual orientation, and gender identity to their religious vocations.

 Building Community Through God's Presence